chriskrycho/v5.chriskrycho.com/site/journal/2022/Color Schemes.md

 ---

-When redesigning this site, I knew I wanted to take advantage of macOS' and Windows' recently-added ability to support dark mode in the website (with the new <abbr title="cascading style sheets">CSS</abbr> media query [`prefers-color-scheme`]).
+When redesigning this site, I knew I wanted to take advantage of macOS’ and Windows’ then-recently-added ability to support dark mode in the website (with the new <abbr title="cascading style sheets">CSS</abbr> media query [`prefers-color-scheme`]).
 However, I also knew that I wanted to make it user-configurable.
-It took me over a year, but at last—at the same time as same time I publish this post—I have also added a tiny bit of JavaScript to the site that lets users override their operating system default to view the site in its light or dark theme as they please.
+It took me a couple of years to actually get around to it, but at last—at the same time as same time I publish this post—I have also added a tiny bit of JavaScript to the site that lets users override their operating system default to view the site in its light or dark theme as they please.

 [`prefers-color-scheme`]: http://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme